Current Graduate Students

 David Olson received his bachelor’s and master’s degrees in history from McGill University.
 He has broad interests in international and global history.
 In 2008, he received a travel grant from the European Union Center of Excellence in order to pursue archival research in Europe.
 He entered the Boston University PhD program in 2009 and is studying transatlantic relations in the seventies with Professor William Keylor.

 Philip Rotz received a BA in history from Eastern Nazarene College in 1999 and entered the PhD program in African history in 2010.
 From 2002 to 2010, he worked in public health programs in Southern Africa for the Harvard School of Public Health and the Clinton Foundation.
-Phil’s interests include the relationship between environment and disease, the historical development of Africa’s healthcare systems, and medical education and migration.
-Guided by Professors McCann and Wylie, his dissertation will explore mosquito-borne dengue fever and the evolving urban ecologies of Durban, South Africa, in the late 19th and early 20th centuries.
+Phil’s research interests are located at the intersection of environmental, health, and urban history.
+Guided by Professors McCann and Wylie, his dissertation explores mosquito-borne dengue fever and the evolving urban ecologies of Durban, South Africa, in the late 19th and early 20th centuries.
+His fieldwork is supported by a Graduate Research Abroad Fellowship (GRAF) from BU and a Fulbright-Hays Doctoral Dissertation Research Abroad Fellowship.

 Robert Shimp graduated from Marquette University in 2011 with a BA in both History and Broadcast and Electronic Communications.
 He is currently studying with Professor Brendan McConville in early American history.
 His major interests are in the development of American political history and diplomatic history in the early Republic.